josueramalho/practicing-html-css/README.md

-# practing-html-css
+## Practing HTML5 & CSS3
-Made just for fun, I place to practice front-end basic skills
+Made just for fun, a place to practice front-end basic skills